thinktecture-labs/article-signalr-cross-platform/README.md

 #### API
 * Switch into folder `SignalRSample.Api`
 * run `dotnet run` to start the web server with the address `http://localhost:5002`

+## Sample IdentityServer

+If you want to play, you can login in with the following users:
+* UserName: Bob; Password bob
+* UserName: Alice; Password alice
+* UserName: Tom; Password tom
+* UserName: John; Password john